prettier/prettier-eslint/README.md

 The [`fix`][fix] feature of [`eslint`][eslint] is pretty great and can auto-format/fix much of your code according to your ESLint config.
 [`prettier`][prettier] is a more powerful automatic formatter.
 One of the nice things about prettier is how opinionated it is.
-Unfortunately it's not opinionated enough and/or some opinions differ from my own.
+Unfortunately, it's not opinionated enough and/or some opinions differ from my own.
 So after prettier formats the code, I start getting linting errors.